sayeed1999/simple-loadtest-go/README.md

-# go-loadtest
+# simple-loadtest-go

-A professional HTTP load testing tool written in Go for ecommerce and web applications.
+An educational HTTP load testing tool written in Go for ecommerce and web applications.
 Includes predefined profiles for different traffic scenarios.

 ## ⚠️ LEGAL WARNING